a-grealish/image-microservices/README.md

 3. If the code for the two python microservices changes the service will reload

 ## Deployment
-- TODO create a docker compose file which uses a production server such as gunicorn.
+To start the microservices with a production web server (gunicorn) change the FLASK_ENV to 'prod' in the docker-compose file

 ## To Improve